BigSoftVideo/AVA360VR/README.md

 ## How to download and setup a build of AVA360VR

-- How do I download and setup AVA360VR for the first time?
+- How do I [download and setup AVA360VR](install.md) for the first time?

+## Demo project and active help

+- How do I try the demo project and how do I access help in VR?

 ## Bug reports